threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/poc_dao_rules.md

 <!--
 ## Link to Utilization of TFGrid

 - Farmers can also use their own Internet capacity at minimal cost.
-Learn more on [Personal Farm Utilization](- Farmers can also use their own Internet capacity at minimal cost.
 Learn more on [Personal Farm Utilization](farmer_personal_utilization).
-).
  -->